 There are many things to consider when choosing a college, including study abroad programs offered by your prospective universities.
 While not all students intend to study abroad in college, these programs can lead to lifelong friendships, valuable career opportunities, and amazing cultural experiences.
 On the other hand, studying in another country can be a daunting and less-than-budget-friendly option.
 If you’re considering studying abroad in college, you’ll want to make sure the cost, location, and duration of the program align with your academic and personal goals.

-All about study abroad
+All about studying abroad

 Related: The Experts' Choice: Terrific Study Abroad Programs